MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

     echo "https :" $env:https_proxy "http :" $env:http_proxy "bypasslist " $env:no_proxy
     ```

-- To remove the proxy configuration, run the following commands as administrator on each machine in the cluster:
+- To remove the proxy configuration, run the following commands as administrator on each server in the cluster:

     ```powershell
     [Environment]::SetEnvironmentVariable("HTTPS_PROXY", $null, "Machine")